Tasmania: Federation

-In 1901 the Colony of Tasmania united with the five other Australian colonies to form the Commonwealth of Australia.
+In 1901, the Colony of Tasmania united with the five other Australian colonies to form the Commonwealth of Australia.
 Tasmanians voted in favour of federation with the largest majority of all the Australian colonies.

 20th and 21st century

-Tasmania was the first place in the southern hemisphere to have electric lights, starting with Launceston in 1885 and Zeehan in 1900.
+Tasmania was an early adopter of electric street lighting.
+Australia's first electric street lights were switched on in Waratah in 1886.
+Launceston became the first completely electrified city on the island in 1885, followed closely by the township of Zeehan in 1900.

 The state economy was riding mining prosperity until World War I. In 1901, the state population was 172,475.
 The 1910 foundation of what would become Hydro Tasmania began to shape urban patterns, as well as future major damming programs.
 Hydro's influence culminated in the 1970s when the state government announced plans to flood environmentally significant Lake Pedder.
 As a result of the eventual flooding of Lake Pedder, the world's first green party was established; the United Tasmania Group.
 National and international attention surrounded the campaign against the Franklin Dam in the early 1980s.

-In 1943, Enid Lyons was elected the first female member of the Australian House of Representatives, winning the seat of Darwin.
+Tasmanian Enid Lyons became the first female member of the House of Representatives at the 1943 federal election and first female to serve in the federal cabinet.
+In May 1948, Margaret McIntyre achieved another milestone as the first female elected to the Parliament of Tasmania.
+Less than six months after her election, McIntyre died in the crash of the Lutana near Quirindi on 2 September 1948.

 After the end of World War II, the state saw major urbanisation, and the growth of towns like Ulverstone.
 It gained a reputation as "Sanitorium of the South" and a health-focused tourist boom began to grow.
-The MS Princess of Tasmania began her maiden voyage in 1959, the first car ferry to Tasmania.
-As part of the boom, Tasmania allowed the opening of the first casino in Australia in 1968 Queen Elizabeth II visited the state in 1954, and the 50s and 60s were charactered by the opening of major public services, including the Tasmanian Housing Department and Metro Tasmania public bus services.
+The Princess of Tasmania began her maiden voyage in 1959, the first car ferry to Tasmania.
+As part of the boom, Tasmania allowed the opening of the first casino in Australia in 1968.
+Queen Elizabeth II visited the state in 1954, and the 50s and 60s were charactered by the opening of major public services, including the Tasmanian Housing Department and Metro Tasmania public bus services.
 A jail was opened at Risdon in 1960, and the State Library of Tasmania the same year.
 The University of Tasmania also moved to its present location in 1963.

-The state was badly affected by the 1967 Tasmanian fires, killing 62 people and destroying over 652,000 acres in five hours.
+The state was badly affected by the 1967 Tasmanian fires, killing 64 people and destroying over 652,000 acres in five hours.
 In 1975 the Tasman Bridge collapsed when the bridge was struck by the bulk ore carrier Lake Illawarra.
 It was the only bridge in Hobart, and made crossing the Derwent River by road at the city impossible.
 The nearest bridge was approximately 20 km to the north, at Bridgewater.